-Junior Secondary (Years 7 and 8) recognizes the unique developmental needs of early adolescents (cognitive, social, emotional, physical) and the school is committed to the seamless transition of students from primary school into engaging and supportive Junior Secondary school classrooms that optimise student learning at every opportunity.
+Junior Secondary (Years 7 - 9) recognizes the unique developmental needs of early adolescents (cognitive, social, emotional, physical) and the school is committed to the seamless transition of students from primary school into engaging and supportive Junior Secondary school classrooms that optimise student learning at every opportunity.

 Rochedale State High School responds to this unique stage of development by providing a Junior Secondary approach.
 This includes: